 It was based on a show that was only broadcast on cable (Goof Troop aired only on the Disney Channel).

 On multiple occasions, I’ve heard the expression mentioned that restrictions breed creativity.
 Sometimes that doesn’t hold true.
 My last Quality Control pick, Raging Fighter, was a great example of this.
 The game was a fighting game that just didn’t hold up well on what was essentially a 4-bit hand-held system.
-Such is the opposite with this Quality Control pick, Mighty Final Fight, from Capcom for the NES.
-Capcom was basically given the task of porting the SNES (and arcade) classic brawler Final Fight to an 8-bit platform.
-I would say that they succeeded admirably.
+Such is the opposite with this Quality Control pick, Mighty Final Fight, from Capcom for … Continue reading Quality Control – Mighty Final Fight

 I’m sorry, but I have to admit that I wasn’t able to get past the first level of this one.
-The game sends a never-ending string of enemies at you in the first level, and I wasn’t particularly able to figure out a pattern for the first boss, so I wasn’t able to get past it – at least not within my self assigned deadline.
-This is not a game I would have been happy to spend money on.
-Pass on this game unless you don’t have any problems regularly running into a brick wall.
+The game sends a never-ending string of enemies at you in the first level, and I wasn’t particularly able to figure out a pattern for the first boss, so I wasn’t able to get past it – at least not within my self assigned deadline. … Continue reading Quality Control – Super Star Wars (SNES)

 Normally, for my Quality Control picks, I don’t like to pick sequels to stuff I haven’t played.
 For Casino Kid 2, I decided to make an exception, as from a storyline standpoint, I’m not missing anything.
 Plus, as I’ve been playing a few Texas Hold ‘Em Poker games, recently, so I’d like to see what a NES gambling game is like.